Taker-Academy/kedubak-FLOWleplusbeau/how_to_run.md

-create a .env file with the following content in the root of the project
+create a .env file in the root of the project

 see the .env.exemple file for reference
 ```